ⓘ Disclaimer

 Who thinkorswim is best for

-thinkorswim is best for Schwab clients who want a powerful platform for technical analysis, options trading, and paper trading.
-It’s a strong fit if you prefer a workstation experience that feels cohesive and chart-forward.
+thinkorswim fits Schwab clients who want a powerful platform for technical analysis, options trading, and paper trading.
+It is a strong fit if you prefer a workstation experience that feels cohesive and chart-forward.

 Key characteristics